justEhmadSaeed/timetable-scheduler/readme.md

 <h1>Timetable Scheduling</h1>
 </div>

-## 🎯Plan of Action
+## 🎯 Plan of Action

+The project deals with specific constraints:

-- There should not be more than one class of teacher at the same time.
+- There should be no more than one class of teachers at the same time.

 - There should be only one teacher assigned to each class during a lecture.

 - A teacher cannot teach more than one subject to a class.

-- Each subject can only be assigned to a class at most one time.
+- Each subject can be assigned to a class at most one time.

 - Credit hours cannot exceed contact hours.

+- There can be only one lecture of a teacher/ subject in a class per day.

+- The lecture arrangement feature is available to let users decide how multiple lectures of a subject can appear in the timetable.

+- The user can define maximum lectures per day and the working days per week.

-## Tools and Technologies
+## 🛠 Tools and Technologies

 - **Windows OS:** Windows OS is used for the development of this project due to its user-friendly interface.